 - the store's URL

-- an API access token
+- a store-level API account access token

 - a local port number

 The store's URL should be a vanity URL.

 This configuration file is created by running

 stencil init and entering the information listed above.
 Before doing so, be sure to create Stencil API credentials.